From Plan to Action: How Well Do Agents Follow the Plan?

 \end{itemize}

-We are the \emph{first} to (1) conduct a large-scale, systematic analysis of plan compliance by agents, (2) introduce novel plan compliance metrics, (3) speculate the root causes of plan violations, and (4)~study how plan compliance and task success relate to each other.
+We are the \emph{first} to (1) conduct a large-scale analysis of plan compliance by agents, (2) introduce novel plan compliance metrics, (3) speculate the root causes of plan violations, and (4) study how plan compliance relates to task success.
 Our findings suggest that the effectiveness of the plan is tightly coupled to its alignment with the model's internalized workflow and the task's complexity.
 Therefore, future research should focus on fine-tuning paradigms that teach models to follow plans more effectively, rather than encoding task-specific plans into them.